 Wellbeing Dogs

 At Cathedral College we are lucky enough to have a Wellbeing Dog in each of our sub-school areas.
 In Junior School we have Milo, in Middle School we have Oakley, and in Senior School we have Doug.
-They are all Golden Retrievers and will have three different coloured harnesses with the dog’s name on it so there will be no confusion.
+They are all Golden Retrievers and will have three different coloured harnesses with the dog’s name on it so there is no confusion.

 1. No dogs on site unless with prior approval